 - Zoom back out.
-In the Add Layers pane, click Done.
+In the Browser layers pane, click Done.

-The added layers appear in the Editor.
+The added layers appear in the Layers pane.
 Your scene should look similar to the following image:

 Create layer groups

-- In the Designer, expand Palm Beach County Data.
+- In the Layers pane, expand Palm Beach County Data.

-- Click the More options menu located to the right of the Palm Beach County Data group, then choose Ungroup.
+- Click the more options menu for the Palm Beach County Data group, then choose Ungroup.

-- Click the More options menu located to the right of the Dredging and Sand Borrow Areas layer and choose Add to new group.
+- Click the more options menu for the Dredging and Sand Borrow Areas layer and choose Add to new group.